martin-ger/ESP8266-WiFi-Socket/README.md

 - GPIO4 - blue WiFi LED
 - GPIO5  - Relay off (LOW pulse)
 - GPIO12 - Relay on (LOW pulse)
-- GPIO13 - red Power LED
 - GPIO14 - Push Button

+In this repository you find a basic Arduino sketch that reads the pushbutton and connects to an MQTT server.

-There is a sample script for my MQTT Broker/Bridge that turns the switch into an MQTT client and broker.
+There is also a sample script for my MQTT Broker/Bridge that turns the switch into an MQTT client and broker.

 On the CLI define the two flash variables @1 with the device number and @2 with the systems prefix and configure WiFi and the remote MQTT broker, e.g.:
 ```